-People Are Saying Their NutriBullets Exploded And Seriously Injured Them
+People Are Saying Their Nutribullets Exploded And Seriously Injured Them

 Cosso said he had to get stitches, and he still can't feel his finger.

-Another NutriBullet user, Sheryl Utal, said she got second-degree burns on her arms and chest after it exploded this past May.
+Another Nutribullet user, Sheryl Utal, said she got second-degree burns on her arms and chest after it exploded this past May.

 "I had my hands on it, like you normally do as you put it in and turn it to lock it in place, and it was on for maybe 15 to 20 seconds and it exploded," said Utal.
 "It spins so fast that it heats up the contents, the contents get under pressure, and the device explodes, so that hot liquid exploded onto me and created nasty burns."

-Doug Rochen, the attorney representing Cosso and Utal, said the tendency for NutriBullets to malfunction in this way is due to pressue that builds inside the product with no place to escape.
+Doug Rochen, the attorney representing Cosso and Utal, said the tendency for Nutribullets to malfunction in this way is due to pressue that builds inside the product with no place to escape.

 "It builds up pressure, and heat within the unit, which causes the body of the vessel to separate from the blade assembly like a rocket ship, and it explodes," Rochen said.

-Another plaintiff, Rosa Rivera, told CBS Los Angeles an exploding NutriBullet left her with second-degree burns on Nov.
+Another plaintiff, Rosa Rivera, told CBS Los Angeles an exploding Nutribullet left her with second-degree burns on Nov.
 4.

 In a press conference Tuesday morning, Rivera warned other people about the device.